Small cancellation rings are non-amenable: Introduction to group-like small cancellation conditions for rings

 \section{Introduction to group-like small cancellation conditions for rings}

 Let $\Fr$ be a free group, $k$ be a field, and $k\Fr$ be the corresponding group algebra.
 The reduced representatives of the elements of $\Fr$ are called words or monomials.
 Their linear combinations with coefficients from $k$ are called polynomials.
+We denote coefficients from~$k$ by small Greek letters (unless otherwise is stated).
 The free generators of $\Fr$ and their inverses are called letters.
 Let $A, B$ be monomials in $\Fr$.
 We write the product of $A$ and $B$ as $A\cdot B$.
 However, if there is no cancellation in this product, we omit $\cdot$ and write it as $AB$.

 Given a word $A$, we denote by $\abs{A}$ the length of $A$ in letters.